royqh1979/Dev-CPP/Source/README.txt

 	   enabled in Environment Options.
 This file can be compiled using Source\Tools\ConsolePauser\ConsolePauser.dev

-	2) devcppPortable.exe.
-This file should be provided with all builds of Dev-C++ (also the nonportable ones) and should also be placed in the root directory.
-Launching this executable will run devcpp.exe and tell it to store configuration files in the program directory instead of in
-	   %APPDATA%\Dev-Cpp.
-This file can be compiled using Source\Tools\DevCppPortable\DevCppPortable.dev

-	3) Packman.exe (legacy).
+	2) Packman.exe.
 This file is launched by the menu item located at Tools >> Package Manager and provides .pak plugin support.
-This file has not been touched since like 2005 so do what you wish with it.

 3. Other tools